andry81/contools--deploy/projects/_root/README_EN.txt

 3. INSTALLATION
 -------------------------------------------------------------------------------
 1. run the solution root `configure.bat`
-2. run the `configure.bat` in all project's directories
+2. edit the `WCROOT_OFFSET` variable in the `configure.user.bat` to
-3. edit the `WCROOT_OFFSET` variable to change the default directory structure
+   change the default directory structure
-4. edit the `GIT.USER`/`GIT.EMAIL`/`GIT2.USER`/`GIT2.EMAIL` to mirror from svn to git under unique account (will be showed in a merge info after a merge).
+3. edit the `GIT.USER`/`GIT.EMAIL`/`GIT2.USER`/`GIT2.EMAIL` in projects's
+   `configure.user.bat` to mirror from svn to git under unique account (will be showed in a merge info after a merge).

 -------------------------------------------------------------------------------
 4. USAGE